inuitless/inuit.css/README.md

   from defaults.less for use with the responsive grid.
 * arrows mixin produces the same effect but the output code is slightly different
+* `defaults.less` is not imported by the `inuit.less` setup since it would override your custom variables.
+You need to import it before your own `vars.less` in your setup if you don't want to modify the core framework:

+        /**
+         * Setup
+         */
+        @import "inuit.css/defaults"; // core framework defaults
+        @import "vars";               // your custom variables
+        @import "inuit.css/inuit";    // core framework

 ## License